Logic Pro X: Tips for phase-locked drum edits

 - Repeat these steps for any other files you will use as Q-Reference.

 Note: It's not necessary to adjust the transients for the other tracks in the group; their timing will be adjusted with sample accuracy based on the transients in the Q-Referenced tracks.

-- In the Track Header of the Arrange window, enable the Q-Reference button for the tracks to be used as timing reference.
+- In the Track Header of the Tracks area, enable the Q-Reference button for the tracks to be used as timing reference.

-- In the Channel Strip parameter box for one of the tracks, click the Flex drop-down menu and choose one of the Flex Modes.
+- In the Track Inspector for one of the tracks, click the Flex drop-down menu and choose one of the Flex Modes.
 For drums, Slicing is usually the best choice, but feel free to experiment with the others.
 The Flex Mode will be assigned to all tracks in the group.

-Note: If you need to return to the Sample Edit window to adjust the transients for any of the tracks after this stage, it's very important to disable the Q-Reference buttons for all tracks in the group first, otherwise, the transient edits will not carry over to your subsequent timing adjustments.
+Note: If you need to return to the Audio File Editor window to adjust the transients for any of the tracks after this stage, it's very important to disable the Q-Reference buttons for all tracks in the group first, otherwise, the transient edits will not carry over to your subsequent timing adjustments.

-- Click the local View menu in the Arrange window.
+- Click the local Edit menu in Tracks area.

-- Choose Flex View from the drop-down menu.
+- Choose Show Flex Pitch/Time from the drop-down menu.